 Overcoming an addiction to alcohol can be a long and bumpy road.
 At times, it may even feel impossible.
 But it’s not.
 If you’re ready to stop drinking and willing to get the support you need, you can recover from alcoholism and alcohol abuse—no matter how bad the addiction or how powerless you feel.
 You don’t have to wait until you hit rock bottom; you can make a change at any time.
-Read to get started on the road to recovery today.
+Whether you want to quit drinking altogether or cut down to healthier levels, these guidelines can help you get started on the road to recovery today.

 Most people with alcohol problems do not decide to make a big change out of the blue or transform their drinking habits overnight.
 Recovery is usually a more gradual process.
 In the early stages of change, denial is a huge obstacle.
 Even after admitting you have a drinking problem, you may make excuses and drag your feet.
 It’s important to acknowledge your ambivalence about stopping drinking.
 If you’re not sure if you’re ready to change or you’re struggling with the decision, it can help to think about the costs and benefits of each choice.

 Make a table like the one below, weighing the costs and benefits of drinking to the costs and benefits of quitting.

 Set goals and prepare for change

 Once you’ve made the decision to change, the next step is establishing clear drinking goals.
 The more specific, realistic, and clear your goals, the better.

 Example #1: My drinking goal